How to Run for Office

 - Statement of Organization Recipient Committee (Form 410)

-A candidate that raises contributions from others totaling $2,000 or more during a calendar year must file an original Form 410 with the Secretary of State to disclose campaign bank account information and to receive a campaign committee identification number.
+A candidate who raises contributions from others totaling $2,000 or more during a calendar year must file an original Form 410 with the Secretary of State to disclose campaign bank account information and to receive a campaign committee identification number.
 A copy of the form is filed with the Town Clerk.

 - Recipient Committee Campaign Statement (Form 460)